 The New Testament describes the ordinances of Old Testament worship as obsolete, carnal, and fleshly (Rom 7:1–7; Gal 3–5; 2 Cor 3:7–18; Eph 2:14–22; Heb 8:13).
-This is why the churches of Christ believe in observing all of Christ’s commands — unaltered, because Christ’s words are perfect and greater than the Law of Moses (Matt 28:18–20).
+This is why the churches of Christ believe in observing all of Christ’s commands — unaltered, because Christ’s words are perfect and greater than the Law of Moses.
 The churches of Christ refrain from musical instruments in worship because these are contrary to the Spirit of the New Covenant (cf. 2 Cor 3:1–6).
 If God wanted Christians to worship with instruments as the music of the church, God would have commanded instruments for Christians to worship God.
 However, the New Testament specifies that Christians praise God in song with their hearts and lips (Eph 5:19; Heb 13:15).

 Worship throughout History

 The word acapella refers to non-instrumental singing and means “of the chapel” in Latin.
 The word comes from the ancient form of Christian praise when early churches worshiped by singing without instrumental music.
 For fourteen centuries following Christ, almost all churches sang and opposed the use of musical instruments in worship and assembly.
 During the Reformation, the reformers led believers in France and England to remove the recent additions of musical instruments that the Roman church added in the fourteenth century.
 This effort to reform Christian worship according to “the regulative principle” continued among many churches through the nineteenth century.
-Through the Reformation until today, “nonconformist” churches found that true worship is free of the innovations and amusements of society.
-In the Restoration Movement, the restorers made the same stand for true worship and still do.
+Through the Reformation until today, “nonconformist” churches find that true worship is free of innovations and amusements.
+In the Restoration Movement, the restorers made the same stand for true worship and still do among churches of Christ.

 God Judges Hearts